REAL ID

 Proof of Social Security number (pick one)

-Most states will accept a digital W-2 or pay stub printed at home, but the SSN must be visible — not partially redacted.
+Most states accept a digital W-2 or pay stub printed at home, but the SSN must be visible — not redacted.
 Self-employed?
-A 1099-NEC works in most states; check the source link below for your state's accepted list.
+A 1099-NEC works in most states.
+If you've lost your Social Security card, the SSA replaces it for free in 10-14 days.

 Proof of residency (you need TWO)